 "The boss has already waived the rules, and we've been doing this for more than a year," he said.
 "Don't you Air Force boys know how to follow orders?"

-Gerry flew us to Hilton Head and followed an unstable approach by an unstable landing which he planted on brick one.
+Gerry flew us to Hilton Head and followed an unstable approach by an unstable landing which he planted on the first inch of pavement.
 The aircraft bounced and we finally came down again with 1,000 feet of the runway's 4,300 feet behind us.
 "Damned wind shear!" he said as we finally came to a stop.

 "I'm never doing that again," I said.

 "You better start looking for a job then," he said.